Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] VM1 and VM2 only.
 - [x] VM1, VM2, VM3 and VM4.

 ### You have the Azure Information Protection conditions shown in the following table.
 You have the Azure Information Protection policies as shown in the following table.
 You need to identify how Azure Information Protection will label files.
 What should you identify?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 If User 1: creates a Microsoft World file that includes the text "Black and White", the file will be assigned: If User1 creates a Microsoft Notepad file that includes the text "Black or white", the file will be assigned

 ![Question 157 part 1](images/question157_1.jpg)
 ![Question 157 part 2](images/question157_2.jpg)